aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 ![GitHub personal access tokens](/images/02_build_images_secrets_github.png)

 3. DockerHub credentials are used by the image builder when pulling upstream images from Docker Hub.
-Create a new secret by going to __AWS Console → AWS Secrets Manager__ and click on __Store a new secret__ then choose __Other type of secrets__, click on the __Secret key/value__ tab and create a `username` and `password` key/value pair.
+Create a new secret by going to __AWS Console → AWS Secrets Manager__ and click on __Store a new secret__.
+Choose __Other type of secrets__, click on the __Secret key/value__ tab and create a `username` and `password` key/value pair.
 This secret needs to be named `dh`

 ![GitHub personal access tokens](/images/02_build_images_secrets_dockerhub.png)